 Carrying Capacity

-We imposed density dependence on this population in the form of a simple population ceiling.
+We imposed density dependence on this population in the form of a simple population ceiling (Morris and Doak 2002).
 Published estimates of PR boa density range from 1-6 boas/ha (Mulero-Oliveras 2019).
 If all available habitat was used (379,029 ha), this corresponds to a maximum population size ranging from 379,029 to 2,274,174 individuals.
 Although some studies have estimated higher boa densities in some areas (6 boas/ha, (Tolson 1997, Rios-López and Aide 2007)), all available estimates are from the northern part of the range where habitat is higher quality and densities are likely greater than in the southwest.
 To account for variation in density and habitat quality across the island, we chose to set the maximum island-wide density at 3 boas/ha, for a maximum carrying capacity of 1,137,087 boas.
 We compared model outputs for simulations with varying maximum densities and found that these input values had little to no effect on resulting probabilities of population growth or quasi-extinction (Appendix B).

 For each model replication, we randomly drew a carrying capacity from a Uniform distribution bounded by this minimum and maximum.
-We assumed that reproduction would cease if the ceiling was reached, and therefore imposed a rule that set fecundity equal to zero if the total population size reached the ceiling.
-This approach is a simplified model of how carrying capacity would affect population demographics.
+We assumed that reproduction would cease if the ceiling was reached, and therefore imposed a rule that set fecundity equal to zero if the total population size reached (or exceeded) the ceiling.
 It is likely that approaching and exceeding carrying capacity would affect multiple demographic processes, but we do not have data to estimate these effects and so implementing a simple fecundity reduction ceiling function allows us to limit population growth without speculating on the functional form of density dependence (Morris and Doak 2002, McGowan et al. 2017).

 Initial Population Size